JiangMeng-JM/Cognitive-Pathways/README.md

 ### Abstractive summarization
 * `train.py`: Use this file to train the model.
 * `predict.py`: You can use this file to load the trained model and extract the summary directly.
-* `checkpoints`: This folder is my trained model for text summarization.

 ### Hierarchical text classification
 * `train.py`: Use this file to train the model.
 * `utils.py`: This file contains some utility functions.
 * `evaluate.py`: You can use this python file to evaluate the performance of the model.
 * `predict.py`: You can use this file to load the trained model and perform classification prediction directly.
-* `checkpoints`: This folder is my trained model for hierarchical text classification.

 ## LLMEvaluate: